albill/albill.github.com/_posts/2002-08-09-a-call-for-the-end-of-the-internet.markdown

 ---
+author: admin
+date: '2002-08-09 16:45:00'
 layout: post
+slug: a-call-for-the-end-of-the-internet
+status: publish
 title: A Call for the End of the Internet
-published: true
-meta: {}

-tags:
+wordpress_id: '907'
+categories:
 - Society
-type: post
-status: publish
 ---
 Damn European Nonsense.
 I like the constant little digs at European stereotypes of Americans.